Knowledge Base

 How to track emails in Exchange Server via Message-ID

-The described solution requires Microsoft Exchange Server 2007 or newer.
+The described solution requires Microsoft Exchange Server 2007 or later.

 Get-MessageTrackingLog -MessageId "MESSAGE_ID" | ConvertTo-Html > C:\report1.html